lethain/gke_ci/README.md

-Using [Google Container Builder](https://cloud.google.com/container-builder/docs/), you can go from pushing code to having a new container built and uploaded into [Google Container Registry](https://cloud.google.com/container-registry/), but you'll still need to upgrade your deployment yourself.
+Using [Google Container Builder](https://cloud.google.com/container-builder/docs/), you can go from pushing code to having a new container built and uploaded into [Google Container Registry](https://cloud.google.com/container-registry/), but you'll still need to upgrade your deployment manually to point to the new version.

-Fortunately, Container Builder publishes events into Google PubSub for each build into a queue named:

-    projects/$PROJECT-NAME/topics/cloud-builds

-and you can add a Kubernetes deployment runs a single pod, which subscribes to those events and triggers updates.

-This is very much a sketch, not at all a quality solution!
+This package automatically updates deployments based on successful Container Builder builds.

+The design is fairly simple:

+1. it's a Python script that listens to the Google PubSub queue named `cloud_builds`, which is populated with status messages by Container Builder as it starts and completes builds.
+2. When it see messages with a status of `SUCCESS`, it uses the [Kubernetes API](https://kubernetes.io/docs/api-reference/v1.5/#patch-23) to `PATCH` the existing deployment configuration to use the new version.

+This works well enough, but I'm only using it for my toy software, so you may want to be a bit more rigorous in your evaluation!

-## Run Locally
+## Run locall via `kubectl proxy`

 You can play around with this script by running it locally and accessing your cluster over the Kubernetes proxy:

-    git clone <>
+    git clone git@github.com:lethain/gke_ci.git
     virtualen env
     . ./env/bin/activate
     pip install -r requirements
     python ci.py GKE-PROJECT-ID --loc http://localhost:8001

 Then trigger a build on Google Container Builder and you're good to go.

 ## Run on GKE

-Generally approach is:

-1. Checkout this repo.
-2. Build a copy for your local container store:
+*Still a work in progress, will need to hack together a bit over course of this week, but basically just a Dockerfile and a way to inject a few ENV variables.*

+First, we need to build the container and upload it:

+    git clone git@github.com:lethain/gke_ci.git
+    gcloud preview docker -a
-        docker build somehow
+    docker build -t gcr.io/<YOUR PROJECT>/gke_ci .

-3. Upload the container to your private repo:

-        blah blah blah

-4. Add a subscription in [Google PubSub](https://console.cloud.google.com/cloudpubsub/topicList) named `gke_ci`.
-5. Create a deployment which sets these variables in a file named `gke_ci_deploy.yaml`:

-    etc

-6. Deploy it:
+    docker tag CONTAINER_ID gcr.io/<YOUR PROJECT>/gke_ci:0.1
+    gcloud docker -- push gcr.io/<YOUR PROJECT>/gke_ci

+Then create a deployment.yaml:

+    apiVersion: extensions/v1beta1
+    kind: Deployment
+    metadata:
+      name: gke_ci
+    spec:
+      replicas: 1
+      template:
+        metadata:
+          labels:
+            app: gke_ci
+        spec:
+          containers:
+          - image: gcr.io/<YOUR PROJECT>/gke_ci:0.1
+            imagePullPolicy: Always
+            name: gke_ci

+Then provision it via:

     kubectl apply -f deployment.

-7. Deploy some new changes, and see it work!
-If it doesn't look at the logs.
+After that, you should be good to go!